-What do child care professionals do?
+What does a child care professional do?

 Child care professionals provide care for children in a child care center, preschool, or home-based setting, and on a daily basis might perform the following tasks: